Kuuhhl/IconAutoChanger/README.md

+# Disclaimer
+This tool will no longer be maintained.
+Please refer to alternative solutions, such as the [LCU Enhancement Suite](https://github.com/xadamxk/LCU-Enhancement-Suite) by xadanxk.
 # IconAutoChanger
 Automatically sends requests to League of Legends on startup.
 This can be used for custom icons, custom clubdata, chat rank, etc.
 ## Demonstration (video):